Category Archives: Vineyards

 Soon after they’d started the vineyard, he had the great good fortune to meet Steve Casscles, who has two vineyard of his own and grows some obscure heirloom varieties.
 Chatham-Hudson presently buys the entire production of Steve’s vineyards for its table-wine grapes.
 As a result, Hudson-Chatham has also helped bring back Chelois—Steve is the winemaker, after all—along with Léon Millot and Dutchess—hybrids all.
 Another vineyard, managed by the winery, in Kinderhook grows grapes to go into its Port and Sherry-style fortified wines.
 Yet another plot in Central New York provides most of the old-vine Baco Noir for the winery.

 In fact, the winery buys its Cabernet Franc from Long Island, and it makes a “Burgundy-style” wine—actually a lighter kind of red wine than is usual for the variety.
-Indeed, Carlo preferred the lighter Burgundy style for all his reds, regardless of the variety.
+Indeed, Carlo prefers the lighter Burgundy style for all his reds, regardless of the variety.
 So Cabernet Sauvignon, Malbec, Syrah, and other varieties that make heavier, bigger wines will not be part of the winery portfolio.

 The predominant spacing in the vineyard is 8 ½ feet across by 6 between the vines; with vinifera it will be 8 feet by 4.
 Lucie Morton and others have demonstrated great success with the closer spacing of the vines—more vines per acre but less fruit on each vine by means of green harvesting.
 The resultant fruit is really fantastic.
 For now, all the trellising in the vineyard is VSP, though Greg Esch, the new vineyard manager, has some ideas about using different trellises for the newer varieties that will be planted.
 In fact, according to Carlo, there are issues with some of the hybrids.
 For example, Baco Noir “has some riparia in it so that it tends to grow kind of wild pretty quickly,” whereas Seyval Blanc has more vinifera in its genes and grows straight up and develops a nice fruiting zone.
 Baco grows in every possible direction so that it needs a good deal of hands-on attention.
 Clearly, the Baco is a candidate for another kind of trellis than VSP, whereas Seyval works very well with it.
 The same will be true of the Chelois.